-It’s been several years now since searches performed via mobile devices outstripped those made on desktop PCs.
+It’s been many years now since searches performed via mobile devices outstripped those made on desktop PCs.
 If people are searching for your manufacturing company, most of them are probably doing so on mobile devices.
-If your website does not perform well on mobile devices, you’re bound to be losing business.
+If your website does not perform well on mobile devices, you’re bound to lose business.
 Google knows that most people are searching via mobile devices so they are prioritizing sites optimized for mobile users, and you should too.

 If you don’t yet think that mobile optimization is a big deal, you should know that it’s pretty important to your competitors using responsive design to pick up all the business you lose.
 Google puts search results that cater to mobile device users first.
 In other words, if your content is not suitable for mobile devices, it will end up lower in the rankings, behind your direct competitors.

 When you have business clients, you are typically dealing with particularly busy people.
 Busy people communicate and search on the go via mobile devices.
 You only need a slow website, a missing page, awkward navigation, or an image that cannot be viewed to lose a customer.
 Business customers do not have time to wrestle with a site that is not designed for their needs.

 When it comes to mobile, your website needs to look good and perform well.
 You can achieve both by employing responsive design, where the site will change according to the size of the screen on which it is viewed.
 David Taylor Digital will optimize your existing website to cater to mobile users, enhancing accessibility and functionality for all your visitors.

 The first contact with your company will often be through your website, not word of mouth, and not your showroom.
 We all know how important and lasting first impressions are.
 We recommend that you take the impression given by your website at least as seriously as you would consider the first impression a bricks and mortar location makes.